HL7/fhircast-docs/GOVERNANCE.md

 ## Accepting New Committers and PMC Members

 Any existing committer may nominate a contributor as a new committer on the project.
 The nominee should have a demonstrated history of contributions and commitment.
 Contributions can come in many forms such as code, issues, documentation, and community engagement.
 A nominee must receive a unanimous vote from the PMC.
-Upon being accepted, the PMC Chair will grant the nominee write access to the CDS Hooks repositories and announce the new committer to the mailing list.
+Upon being accepted, the PMC Chair will grant the nominee write access to the FHIRcast repositories and announce the new committer to the mailing list.

 Any PMC member may nominate a current committer to the join the PMC.
 The nominee should have a demonstrated history leadership in support of the community, and must receive a unanimous vote from the PMC.